The 17,508 islands of Indonesia

 A totally new travel destination to explore

 Indonesian islands have more to offer than taking time away from daily stress and life’s efforts to visit an enchanting place is something everyone is looking forward to.
 Indonesia, with its Hindu and Buddhist customs, is the island best known for its art and craftsmanship, as well as its holiday destinations.
 Every year more and more foreign tourists come to Indonesia, enchanted by its natural beauty, loving and welcoming locals.
-Tourism in Indonesia will be at an all-time high when we travel again in 2021.
+Tourism in Indonesia is at an all-time high.

 Indonesia is a country of contrasting landscapes, ranging from exquisite and attractive beaches to wide and rugged mountain ranges.
 The green color of the hillsides dominates the rice fields, offering a magnificent and stunning view.
 Indonesia’s natural beauty and heritage have shaped the islands of Indonesia to what they are today.